jsdealy/latin/miscellae/guideToLatinConversation.md

 § 2. — Indirect Questions,

-8. In indirect questions, as in direct, the pro- nouns and adverbs quiy qualis, cur^ etc., are used.'
+8. In indirect questions, as in direct, the pronouns and adverbs quiy qualis, cur^ etc., are used.'

 1 Indirect questions generally follow the verbs scirei nejsdrei ignorare, quaerere^ interrogare^ videre^ deliberare^ dijudicarey decernere^ etc. The relative pronoun should not be confounded wiih the interrogative pronoun.
-The relative pronoun has an antecedent expressed or under- stood, and is construed with the indicative; the interro- gative pronoun is always followed in indirect questions by tbe subjunctive.
-Thus, Scio quae tu nescis signifies i know things which you do not know, while Scio quae tu nes- cias signifies I know what the things are which you do not know.
+The relative pronoun has an antecedent expressed or understood, and is construed with the indicative; the interrogative pronoun is always followed in indirect questions by tbe subjunctive.
+Thus, Scio quae tu nescis signifies i know things which you do not know, while Scio quae tu nescias signifies I know what the things are which you do not know.
 Likewise, Di^am tamen quod sentio signifies I will teU nevertheless that which (id quod) I think, the thing which I think, and Dicam tamen quid sentinm, 1 ivitl tell nevertheless